Ninnat/ninnat.github.io/_posts/2019-09-15-operator-harmonic-analysis.md

   \mathcal{F}(1_{\mathcal C}) &= 1_{\mathcal D}, \\
   \mathcal{F}(f\circ g) &= \mathcal{F}(f) \circ \mathcal{F}(g).
 \end{align}$$
 Restriction belongs to a simple kind of functors, *forgetful functors* that simply forget information, in this case the structure of $G$.
 Restriction therefore cannot have a strict inverse.
 An insight from category theory is that we can construct the induction functor as a kind of "weak inverse" to the restriction functor called an *adjoint*.
-More precisely, induction should be defined as a *left adjoint* (because $\mathrm{Ind}$ is in the left slot)
+More precisely, induction should be define as a *left adjoint* (because $\mathrm{Ind}$ is in the left slot)
 $$\begin{align}
   \Hom_G(\mathrm{Ind}_L\,V,W) \cong \Hom_H(V,\mathrm{Res}\,W) \label{left-adjoint}
 \end{align}$$